 Recent revisions in Rule 12 of the Massachusetts Rules of Criminal Procedure more specifically delineate the accepted role for judges in plea negotiations.
 Judges may participate in plea discussions if one or more of the parties so request as long as the discussions are recorded and made part of the record.
 This is consistent with case law which strongly discouraged the allowance of unrecorded lobby conferences which are not part of the record.
 Murphy v.
 Boston Herald, Inc., 449 Mass.
 42, 57 n.
 15 (2007), Commonwealth v.
 Serino, 436 Mass.
 408, 412 n.
 2, (2002), Commonwealth v.
 Fanelli, 412 Mass.
 497, 501, (1992).
 A notable provision in Rule 12 provides that if the prosecution and defense present an agreed-upon recommendation for a sentence and there is a charge concession from the Commonwealth, if the judge accepts the plea, he or she is required to impose the sentence that was agreed-upon.

 Mandatory Minimum Sentence – See Minimum Mandatory Sentence.

 Mandatory Sentence– See Minimum Mandatory Sentence.

 Maximum Date – The date a prisoner serving a sentence would be released if there were no good time deductions awarded.
-This date is the basis for calculation of the Wrap-Up Date (when good time is deducted) and the Parole Eligibility Date for House of Correction and Habitual Criminal sentences.
+This date is the basis for calculation of the Wrap-Up Date (when good time is deducted), Release To Supervision Date (when Completion Credits are deducted), as of January 13, 2019 for State Prison Sentences, and the Parole Eligibility Date for House of Correction and Habitual Criminal sentences.